lsst-sqre/sqr-006/index.rst

 Builds
 ^^^^^^

-Builds are discrete, immutable uploads of a Product's documentation, typically uploaded by LTD Mason.
+Builds_ are discrete, immutable uploads of a Product's documentation, typically uploaded by LTD Mason.
 :ref:`The process of uploading a build <ltd-mason-uploads>` is described above.

 Build resources contain a ``surrogate_key`` that corresponds to the surrogate key HTTP header set by LTD Mason.
-Through this surrogate key, Fastly can purge a build from its cache.
+Through this surrogate key, Fastly can purge a specific build from its cache.

-Build resources also contain a ``git_refs`` field, which is a list of Git branches that describe the documentation version.
+Build resources also contain a ``git_refs`` field, which is a list of Git branches that describe the documentation's version.
 (Note that ``git_refs`` is a list type to accommodate multi-repository projects).
-Editions use this ``git_refs`` field to identify builds that can be used by an edition.
+This ``git_refs`` field to identify Builds that can be published through an Edition.

 Builds for a single Product can be discovered through the `GET /products/(slug)/builds/ <https://ltd-keeper.lsst.io/products.html#get--products-(slug)-builds->`_ endpoint